 - Eddie from Guilty Gear is actually the shadow that Zato-One manipulates for his attacks.
 However, after a bout of Real Life Writes the Plot following the death of Zato-One's seiyuu, Eddie was made the primary host of the body with Zato-One merely acting as the vessel through which it connects to reality.

 - In Alan Wake, the Dark Presence wears the skin of Barbara Jagger to lure Alan and his wife out to her cabin on Diver's Isle, but strangely never drops this disguise even when it becomes obvious what she is.
+It eventually reveals itself to be a swirling tornado of darkness.
+This is the closest thing it has to a "true form".

 - Impa in The Legend of Zelda Oracle of Ages gets possessed by Veran in order to sneak into the Oracle's sanctuary with Link.
 She later controls the Oracle of Ages, Nayru and falls back on controlling Queen Ambi later on.
 She tries to do this to Link but he dodges her soul effortlessly.